To Main Map

 The ranch house across from the beach was used by the Pecho family who had a dairy farm in 1892.
 The cove is named after Spooner, one of the original owners of these lands.
 Another man, Hazard, planted the hundreds of eucalpytus trees hoping to sell them for lumber, though they didn't prove suitable for commercial sale.
 The state of California has owned these lands since 1965 and luckily still does, despite Governor Schwarzneggar's proposal to close this reserve as part of a deficit reduction proposal in 2008.
 Public outcry won out and now we all get to enjoy this delightful place.

-Spooner's Cove has three surf breaks, one known for its huge, dangerous waves and called South Point.
-There is also a large golden sand dune in Montana de Oro State Park.
+Spooner's Cove has three surf breaks, one known for its huge, dangerous waves, called South Point, on the south end of the cove.

 After running around in nature, you'll be thirsty or hungry.
-For a coffee in a serene setting, head over to Baywood Park Pier.
-There is also a nice Starbucks with a sunny front patio in Los Osos town.
+For a sandwich at High Street Deli or coffee at Nautical Bean, in a lively, wonderful location, head over to 2nd Street and Baywood Park Pier.
 You could also have dinner in Morro Bay and walk around the docks listening to the seals.
-For a fun place to eat dinner and hang out at a bookstore, head over to the Downtown Center in San Luis Obispo.

 The inspiring drive through forest to Spooner's Cove.